 - Oximeter - to check the pulse rate (oxygen level) and a water purification tablet (to purify the water)

-- Excess storage of Luggage and belongings with safety as long as you can at our office
+- Excess storage of Luggage and belongings is safe as long as you can stay at our office

-- Customizable, itinerary as per budget, time and preferences with assistance of professionals for safety
+- Customizable itinerary as per budget, time, and preferences, with the assistance of professionals for safety